In addition to the Faculty of Graduate Studies requirements, the Faculty of Nursing requires that an applicant must:

 c) Hold CPR Certification at the Basic Rescuer or Basic Cardiac Life Support or “C” level;

-d) Have successfully completed one undergraduate course (3 units) in research methodology;
+d) Have completed one undergraduate course (3 units) in statistics with a grade of "C" or better;

-h) For applicants required to provide proof of proficiency in English, submit a minimum TOEFL score of 97 (Internet-based test); IELTS score of 7.0; or PTE score of 68.
+g) For applicants required to provide proof of proficiency in English, submit a minimum TOEFL score of 97 (Internet-based test); IELTS score of 7.0; PTE score of 68; or a CAEL overall score of 70 (no less than 70 on reading and writing sections).
+This requirement can also be met by completing the Academic Communication Certificate with a minimum grade of "A-" in writing courses.

-The practicum providers and public health authorities have determined that in order to participate in practicum it is mandatory for students to be immunized against/tested for a variety of communicable diseases.
+Public health authorities have determined that in order to participate in clinical research it is mandatory for students to be immunized against/tested for a variety of communicable diseases.
 They also must be fit tested for a N95 mask.
 Fit testing is only valid for two years; therefore students must present proof of fit testing at the time of expiration.
 Further information is available on the Faculty of Nursing website.
 Please note requirements may change during the program as determined by Alberta Health Services (AHS) guidelines.
 Current employment with AHS does not exempt students from complying with these requirements.
 Students who are not compliant with fulfilling the immunization requirements will not be allowed to undertake a clinical placement with AHS.

 Academic Accommodation Policy for Students with Disabilities